cooper-a/lingo-share/README.md

 `./lingo-share` contains all the front-end client code (built in React)

-`./lingoshare_cloud_functions` contains a Firebase Cloud Function to issue Twilio API tokens for the application
+`./lingoshare_cloud_functions` contains a Firebase Cloud Functions to issue Twilio API tokens for the application, and other functions that do deleting or adding based on database events

 ## Development Guide